temporalio/cli/temporalcli/commandsmd/commands.md

 tls-key-path /temporal/certs/prod.key
 ```

-To use the environment with a command, pass `--env` followed by the
+To use the environment with a command, pass `--env` followed by the environment
-environment name.
+name.
 For example, to list workflows in the "prod" environment:

 ```
 $ temporal workflow list --env prod
 ```

-You specify an active environment using the `TEMPORAL_ENV` environment variable.
-If no environment is specified, the 'default' environment is used.
+Specify an active environment by setting the `TEMPORAL_ENV` environment
+variable in your shell.
+The Temporal CLI uses the "default" environment when a
+specific environment was not named.

 Read more: https://docs.temporal.io/cli/env

 ### temporal env delete: Delete an environment or environment property

-Remove an environment or a key-value pair within that environment:
+Remove an environment entirely or remove a key-value pair within an
+environment:

 ```
 temporal env delete [environment or property]